Gargron/fileupload/README.md

 // Simple validation (max file size 2MB and only two allowed mime types)
 $validator = new FileUpload\Validator\Simple(1024 * 1024 * 2, ['image/png', 'image/jpg']);

-// Alternatively, if you don't want to validate both size and type at the same time, you could use:
-$mimeTypeValidator = new \FileUpload\Validator\MimeTypeValidator(["image/png", "image/jpeg"]);

-// And/or (the 1st parameter is the max size while the 2nd is the min size):
-$sizeValidator = new \FileUpload\Validator\SizeValidator("3M", "1M");

 // Simple path resolver, where uploads will be put
 $pathresolver = new FileUpload\PathResolver\Simple('/my/uploads/dir');